shivannis/xandr-docs-public/xandr-docs/articles/monetize/valuation.md

 ---
-Title : Valuation
+title: Microsoft Monetize - Valuation
-Description : Valuation is the process by which our system determines a bid amount. ms.date: 10/28/2023
+description: Learn what is Valuation and how it can be used to determine bid amount. ms.date: 10/28/2023
 ---

-# Valuation
+# Microsoft Monetize - Valuation

 Valuation is the process by which our system determines a bid amount.
 Our valuation algorithms determine the appropriate price for an auction